AtharvBhat/jax_native_flash_attn/README.md

 `jax.nn.dot_product_attention` implemented entirely in JAX.
-It repackages the pure JAX FlashAttention kernel from Erfan Zare's [`jax-flash-attn2`](https://github.com/erfanzar/jax-flash-attn2) repository into a lighter-weight, more portable library that keeps the memory footprint of FlashAttention while supporting the same masking, biasing, and dropout options exposed by the upstream API.
+It repackages the pure JAX FlashAttention kernel from Erfan Zare's [`jax-flash-attn2`](https://github.com/erfanzar/jax-flash-attn2) repository into a lighter-weight, more portable library.

 ## Installation